yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 title: |
   Introduction to Topological Quantum Computation: Crash Course on Knots Theory
 categories: Topological-quantum-computation Knot-theory
-tags: Topological-quantum-computation Knot-theory Braiding Jones-Polynomial modular Kauffman-bracket
+tags: Topological-quantum-computation Knot-theory Jones-polynomial Alexander-polynomial Kauffman-bracket
+keywords: modular
 edit: 2019-06-04
 status: Writing
 description: This is a series of posts on topological quantum computations.
 To address the reason why we introduce such "strange-looking" equations to calculate Jones polynomials, we have to know the history of knot theory, and understand how the pioneers came up with their ideas.